Here are the SEO rules to follow if you want to rank in search engines:

 Let me ask you this.
 If site speed ISN’T important, why did Google come out with AMP?
 Exactly my point!

 You should check the functionality of your site on a regular basis.
 If you notice site speed slowing down, it’s time to find out why.
-Use a tool like Pingdom to analyze your load time and find any bottlenecks in the process.
+Use a tool like SEMrush Site Audit to analyze your load time and find any bottlenecks in the process.

 If everything’s in the green, you’re good to go.
 If you’re seeing poor loading times and bad performance grades, that’s a sure-fire sign that something’s wrong with your site.